Reale Accademia di Musica

 The slightly ponderously-named Reale Accademia di Musica specialised in that strain of gentle, pastoral prog that the Italians were so good at in the '70s, with the beautiful Favola getting things off to a good start.
 They did pick up the pace here and there and allowed the occasional lapse of taste (the honky-tonk piano in Ognuno Sa, for example), but overall, their self-titled sole album is well worth the effort.

 I've been reading for some time now that there's Mellotron all over closing track Vertigine.
 Well, there isn't; not that I can hear anyway.
 There are, however, Mellotron string parts on Favola and Lavoro in Città from Federico Troiani, but that's as far as Reale Accademia di Musica goes on that front.
 A good album, if not a great one.
 Worth hearing (it's on CD), but don't pay a fortune.

 Dodici e un Quarto

-Il Reale Impero Britannico were basically Goblin by any other name; the nom de plume may have been used because some of the tracks were written with Fabio Frizzi, and therefore stand slightly outside the rest of the band's catalogue.
-A film soundtrack again, most of the music on Perché si Uccidono is instrumental, with few tracks longer than four minutes.
-Unsurprisingly, it sounds quite like Goblin, although it has a side that the parent band lacked, with a slightly more mainstream sound.
-Actually, to be brutally honest, some of the material slips into Pat Metheny fuzak territory, and the three 'songs' are all a bit grim, including the ludicrously-titled My Damned Shit, while Epopea cuts George Martin/Van der Graaf's Theme One very closely indeed.
+Il Reale Impero Britannico were basically Goblin by any other name; the nom de plume may have been used because some of the tracks were written with Fabio Frizzi and therefore stand slightly outside the rest of the band's catalogue.
+A film soundtrack again, most of the music on Perché si Uccidono is instrumental, few tracks longer than four minutes.
+Unsurprisingly, it sounds quite like Goblin, although it has a slightly more mainstream side that the parent band lacked.
+Actually, to be brutally honest, some of the material slips into Pat Metheny fuzak territory, while the three actual songs are all a bit grim, including the ludicrously-titled My Damned Shit, while Epopea cuts George Martin/Van der Graaf's Theme One very close indeed.

 Official Goblin site